 STEP 1 - Acknowledge your complaint without lashing out at your partner.

 STEP 2 - Self-calm if you're upset.
 It may help to think of three things you love about your partner or three ways your partner showed their love for you recently.

-If you asking how to save your marriage, work at converting complaints to requests to see how your relationship can shift.
-Practice these mindfulness exercises to help shift your relationship and begin to transform the little annoyances into opportunities for love and closeness.
+If you're asking how to save your marriage, work at converting complaints to requests.
+With more helpful communication, your relationship will shift.
+Practice these steps to help shift your relationship and begin to transform the little annoyances into opportunities for love and greater closeness.